SiMewL8/bikesharing/README.md

 <br></br>
 Taking all of the quick facts into account, we can speculate why a Citi Bike business might be noticeably different to run in both cities.
 Analysis the McDonalds density analysis, we noticed some interesting details about both cities hosting the fast food franchise:

-- NYC McDonalds are clustered together (21 total within 5 miles)
+- NYC McDonalds are clustered together (21 total restaurants within 5 miles)
     - Des Moines McDonalds are spread apart, even though Des Moines Area Size is larger (14 total within 15 miles)

 - Since more NYC locations are present in clusters, more options for people to go